 The Institute of Company Secretaries of India (ICSI) is one of the premiere professional bodies in India.
-ICSI has issued Secretarial Standards on important aspects like Board Meetings (SS1), General Meetings (SS2), Payment of Dividend (SS3), Maintenance of Registers and Records, Minutes of Meetings and Transfer / Transmission of Shares.
-The observance of Secretarial Standards SS1, SS2 and SS3 are mandatory.
+ICSI has issued Secretarial Standards on important aspects like Board Meetings (SS1), General Meetings (SS2), Maintenance of Registers and Records, Minutes of Meetings and Transfer / Transmission of Shares.
+The observance of Secretarial Standards SS1 and SS2 are mandatory.
 Rest are recommendatory in nature.
 The company adheres to the applicable standards voluntarily.